Sum activity of peripheral deiodinases: How to determine GD

 The method is based on mathematical models of thyroid homeostasis.
 Calculating deiodinase activity with one of these equations is an inverse problem.
 Therefore, certain conditions (e.g. stationarity) have to be fulfilled to deliver a reliable result.

+The product of SPINA-GD times the urinary iodine excretion can be used to assess iodine-independent factors affecting deiodinase activity, e.g. selenium deficiency.

 Reference range

 The equations and their parameters are calibrated for adult humans with a body mass of 70 kg and a plasma volume of ca. 2.5 L.

 Clinical significance

 Validity

+Unlike FT3-FT4 or T3-T4 ratios, the equation for SPINA-GD accounts for nonlinear enyzme kinetics according to the Monod equation and Michaelis-Menten kinetics.
+It is therefore assumed to be more accurate than the simpler ratios.

 SPINA-GD correlates to the T4-T3 conversion rate in slow tissue pools, as determined with isotope-based measurements in healthy volunteers.
 It was also shown that GD correlates with resting energy expenditure, body mass index and thyrotropin levels in humans, and that it is reduced in nonthyroidal illness with hypodeiodination.
 Multiple studies demonstrated SPINA-GD to rise after initiation of substitution therapy with selenium, a trace element that is essential for the synthesis of deiodinases.
+Conversely, it was observed that SPINA-GD is reduced in persons positive for autoantibodies to selenoprotein P, which is assumed to be involved in transport and storage of selenium.